engr101staff/engr101matlab/_sources/functions_in_cpp/mixed_up_code.rst

 .. parsonsprob:: functions_in_cpp_mixed_up_code_3
    :numbered: left
    :adaptive:
-   :noindent:
    :practice: T

    Most assignments and tests are graded as a percentage, but final grades are letters.
-Let's write the code for the percentToLetter function. percentToLetter takes a percentage and returns the corresponding letter grade.
-A 90 and above is an 'A', an 80 and above is a 'B', a 70 and above is a 'C', and anything under a 70 is an 'F'.
+Let's write the code for the ``percentToLetter`` function.
+   ``percentToLetter`` takes a percentage and returns the corresponding letter grade.
+A 90% and above is an 'A', an 80% and above is a 'B', a 70% and above is a 'C', and anything under a 70% is an 'F'.
    Put the necessary blocks of code in the correct order.
    -----
    char percentToLetter (double percentage) {